VAMPAYR/git-and-github-class/README.md

-# git-and-github-class and its just a test
+# git-and-github-class - a test